hvardhank7/India_Census_Data_Analysis/README.md

 xi) Total Literacy rate
 xii) Population in previous census.

-I have also created the PowerBI dashboard for India Census Data .Kindly click on the link below to check the Power BI dashboard.
+I have also created the PowerBI dashboard for India Census Data .Kindly click on the link below to check the Power BI dashboard..